andypike/rectify/readme.md

 places are incorrect and that your models in particular are doing too much.

-Rectify's opinion is that controllers should just be concerned with HTTP related things and models should just be concerned with data access.
-The problem then becomes, how and where do you place validations and other business logic.
+Rectify's opinion is that controllers should just be concerned with HTTP related things and models should just be concerned with data relationships.
+The problem then becomes, how and where do you place validations, queries and other business logic?

-Using Rectify, the Form Objects contain validations and represent the data input of your system.
+Using Rectify, Form Objects contain validations and represent the data input of your system.
 Commands then take a Form Object (as well as other data) and perform a single action which is invoked by a controller.
+Query objects encapsulate a single database query (and any logic it needs).
 Presenters contain the presentation logic in a way that is easily testable and keeps your views as clean as possible.

+Rectify is designed to be very lightweight and allows you to use some or all of it's components.
+We also advise to use these components where they make sense not just blindly everywhere.
+More on that later.

 Here's an example controller that shows details about a user and also allows a user to register an account.
 This creates a user, sends some emails, does some